-Defining the Finish Line gives your team a destination.
+Defining the finish line as you define vision gives your team a destination.
 It focuses them on an outcome, and that feeds their creativity and energy.

-A Bold Vision paints a picture in your mind.
-It makes a Big Idea tangible.
+It paints a picture in your mind and makes a big idea tangible.

 Iconic vision statements have a poetic quality:

-Each vision statement challenges the present, at least at the moment it was created, and provides a lens for the organization.
+Each of the best vision statements challenges the present (at least at the moment it was created) and provides a lens for the organization.

-A Bold Vision isn’t shared once and forgotten.
+A bold vision isn’t shared once and forgotten.
 It’s repeated ad nauseam.
 The CEO brings it up in almost every conversation.
-It’s plastered on the walls.
-It’s written in strategic plans.
-It’s the focal point of every leader, manager, and employee.
+It’s plastered on the walls, written in strategic plans, and is the focal point of every leader, manager, and employee.

-Jim told me that he often feels like a broken record, but he is motivated by a core belief, “If I miss a week it costs me two, and if I miss two weeks it costs me four.”
-This means it takes twice as long to get your team back on track if you stop reinforcing your Bold Vision.
+Gilbert told me that he often feels like a broken record, but he is motivated by a core belief, “If I miss a week it costs me two, and if I miss two weeks it costs me four.”
+This means it takes twice as long to get your team back on track if you stop reinforcing your bold vision.

 Five years is a lifetime for employees and managers.
-They are focused on the here and now.
-They have quarterly priorities and annual objectives.
-A Bold Vision has to overcome the tyranny of the now, and drive your team for a result that could take years to accomplish.
+They are focused on the here and now and have quarterly priorities and annual objectives.
+A bold vision has to overcome the tyranny of the now and drive your team for a result that could take years to accomplish.

 “When it comes to making a big bet on your next big thing, pick one,” writes Geoffrey Moore in Zone To Win.
 “This is the single most important job of a CEO.
 Choose one thing to be your enterprise’s next big thing, and then deliver on that future — to customers, to shareholders, to partners, to employees, and to your industry as a whole.”

-Steve Jobs drove Apple relentlessly to launch each product.
-He aligned his management teams.
-He cancelled or delayed projects and priorities so that each product had the talent and resources it required to be successful.
-He led Apple to achieve each Bold Vision with unwavering commitment.
+Jobs drove Apple relentlessly to launch each product and aligned his management teams.
+He canceled or delayed projects and priorities so that each product had the talent and resources it required to be successful.
+As a result, he led Apple to achieve each bold vision with unwavering commitment.